Describes the steps necessary to install a Jalopy release.

 The supported operating systems are: Linux, Mac OS X (x86 only), Solaris, Unix, Windows XP or later.
 Jalopy should run on all platforms that provide a suitable Java VM.

 Jalopy requires a properly configured Java JDK version 1.4 or later on your system.
-We recommend to use a more recent version for best performance.
+It is recommended to use a more recent version for best performance.

-Installation should be preferably performed below the user directory, when possible.
-If you should need to install into a different target directory, please make sure that the setup wizard is invoked with sufficient user privileges, because it may need to create directories below certain application folders that might not be accessible as normal user.
+Installation should be preferably performed below your user’s home directory, when possible.
+If you should need to install into a different directory, please make sure that the setup wizard is invoked with sufficient user privileges.

-If you choose to install any of the provided IDE plug-ins, you must close any running target application(s) prior to installation.
+If you choose to install any of the provided IDE plug-ins, you must close any running IDE instances prior to installation.
 Otherwise setup may fail, because necessary files cannot be installed or obsolete files cannot be removed.

 Download Online Help